USS Willmarth: Challenging an unknown ship

 Willmarth opened the range to 4000 yd as the freighter responded with two different call signs, perhaps seeking to confuse the escort vessel.
 Just as Willmarth began to flash a call for recognition signals, the freighter commenced fire with 3 in guns.
 The destroyer escort rang down for 20 kn and opened the range to 8000 yd, refraining from firing because of the stranger's appearance and location, "indicating that it was friendly."
-With respect to the freighter's fierce – but fortunately ineffective – fire, Willmarth's war diarist noted charitably that the ship's "range was excellent, but deflection was off."
+With respect to the freighter's fierce – but ineffective – fire, Willmarth's war diarist noted that the ship's "range was excellent, but deflection was off."
 No shells landed closer than 1000 yd away.

 Escort ship

 Willmarth subsequently anchored at Blanche Harbor later on the 25th.
 Late the next day, she got underway on an escort assignment and convoyed Stratford (AP-41) to Green Island, Bougainville, arriving on the 29th to screen the transport as she unloaded.
 She eventually escorted the troopship to Emirau Island and Torokina, Bougainville, before proceeding independently to the Treasury Islands.
 She conducted training exercises over the balance of September before she performed local escort missions and the like out of her Treasury Islands' base into October.

 Willmarth departed Blanche Harbor on 6 October in company with Whitehurst (DE-634), bound for Dutch New Guinea.
 She arrived three days later and sortied on the 12th with Task Unit (TU) 77.7.1 which included Ashtabula (AO-51), Saranac (AO-74), Chepachet (AO-78), Salamonie (AO-26), Mazama (AE-9), and merchant ship SS Pueblo.
 Other escorts were Witter (DE-636), Bowers (DE-637), and Whitehurst.

 Willmarth operated with TU 77.7.1 until she was released late on the 13th to escort Chepachet and SS Pueblo to Kossol Passage, in the Palaus.
 Arriving there at 18:21 on the 14th, she remained anchored for two days before beginning to patrol the harbor entrance on the 17th.
 Relieved of this duty by Lovelace (DE-198), Willmarth got underway during the forenoon on 20 October to screen the sortie of Ashtabula, Saranac, Chepachet, Salamonie, Mazama, and SS Durham Victory for the Philippines.